 The cost of advertising in China is not cheap — an annual budget of $100,000 would be on the lower end of the scale, so you should choose the best platform for your business to maximize your Chinese advertising budget.
 Here are some of the most popular ones.

-WeChat is the reigning king of social media in China — it surpassed 1 billion monthly active users in 2018, and in 2020 it had 1.2 billion.
+WeChat is the reigning king of social media in the Chinese market — it surpassed 1 billion monthly active users in 2018, and in 2023 it already has 1.2 billion.
 It began as an instant messaging app, but after 10 years of being active, it now has an entire ecosystem of utility, allowing users to make payments (similar to Apple Pay or Google Pay), order food, call a taxi, book movie tickets, play games, post photos, videos, and more.
-Due to its large userbase, most types of brands will find the platform a good way to advertise.
+Due to its large user base, most types of brands will find the platform a good way to advertise.

 Their main types of paid ads on Wechat are:

 - WeChat Banner Ads — Banners with information about your brand and a call-to-action that appear at the bottom of posts published by a WeChat Official Account.